Tulip-Dev/tulip/doc/user/gui.rst

 The *File* menu contains operations for file management.
 One can find in it the basic *Create, Open* and *Save Project*, and the *Import* and *New graph* creation tools.

 The *Edit* menu gives access to the standard tools *Undo, Redo, Cut, Copy, Paste* and *Delete*.
-Several other options concerning selection operations or sub-graph creations can also be found there.
+Several other options concerning selection operations or subgraph creations can also be found there.

 The last two menus, *Window* and *Help*, give a few various options e.g., enabling full screen mode, closing all panels, opening documentation.